okteto/blog-proposals/adding-a-database-to-your-app-using-okteto-stack.md

 ## Adding A Database
 Before proceeding, verify that you have MongoDB installed or proceed to the [MongoDB's Installation page](https://docs.mongodb.com/manual/installation/) to install MongoDB.

-To avoid data loss, you're going to rewrite the application logic to use a MongoDB database, which will be mounted as a container in your Okteto namespace.
+To avoid data loss, you're going to rewrite the application logic to use a MongoDB database, which will be mounted as a container in your Okteto namespace but we'll be running the application locally first to verify that the code works perfectly.

 Start by installing `pymongo`, a MongoDB driver for Python application, `python-decouple` for reading environment secrets and update the `requirements.txt` file: